JKWalleiee/CarND-Behavioral-Cloning-P3/writeup.md

 I used 3 types of networks: a linear regression model (cnn_models.py line 12), a [lenet model](http://yann.lecun.com/exdb/lenet/) (cnn_models.py line 19), and, my final model, a nVidia autonomous vehicle model (cnn_models.py line 32).
 I took an iterative approach for the tests with this networks.
 For this three models, I used the Udacity sample driving data.

-Once I verified that my scripts were working correctly, I added a preprocessing layer and a clipping layer to the beginning of my models (section "3.2.
+Once I verified that my scripts were working correctly, I added a preprocessing layer and a cropping layer to the beginning of my models (section "3.2.
 Final Model Architecture").
 After this, I started my second iteration, training the lenet model with the complete Udacity sample dataset.
 When I used this model on the first track of the simulator, the car navigates very close to the curves, and on a section of the road where the edge is not marked, it went off the road.

 ![Lenet - Close to curves](./info_output/lenet_close_curves.png)
 ![problematic road section](./info_output/Problem.png)